-As the air turns crispy and the leaves change their colour, I am reminded by nature that we are changing into a new season: autumn.
+As the air turns crispy and the leaves change their colour, I am reminded by nature that we are changing into a new season: autumn has arrived.
 I love taking a moment to notice the changing of seasons by creating little habits in the home and garden.

 This post may contain affiliate links, which means I make a small commission at no extra cost to you.
 The affiliate links will be marked with a ‘*’ or it will be explicitly mentioned.
 See my full disclosure policy here.